meowFlute/ImGui_cross-platform_calculator/README.md

+# ImGui_cross-platform_calculator
-# ImGui_cross-platform_calculator: A personal primer in cross-platform Dear ImGui development
+A personal primer in cross-platform Dear ImGui development

 ## Background
 For a few years I have been developing in C and obtaining a fair amount of engineering and business domain expertise.
 I'd really like to find a way to make something a bit more user friendly than the CLI tools I've been developing for years.